Skip to main content

 Austedo can cause or contribute to an irregular heartbeat, also known as QT prolongation.
 This is especially true at doses that are higher than recommended.
 Symptoms of QT prolongation can include lightheadedness, palpitations, and feeling faint.
 But many people don’t have symptoms at all.

-It’s important to speak with your healthcare provider about any existing heart conditions you have prior to starting Austedo.
-And while you’re taking Austedo, your healthcare provider may monitor your heart rhythm regularly — especially if you have any heart-related risk factors.
+It’s important to speak with your prescriber about any existing heart conditions you have prior to starting Austedo.
+And while you’re taking Austedo, they may monitor your heart rhythm regularly — especially if you have any heart-related risk factors.
 Uncontrolled QT prolongation can lead to more serious health issues.

 Good to know: If you have a history of irregular heartbeats, or take other medications that affect your heart rhythm, you have a higher risk of developing QT prolongation.
 People with a history of long QT interval or arrhythmias should avoid taking Austedo.